 Galvanized sheets and asbestos sheets provide lightweight partition walls designed to provide optimum stability and strength.
 When constructed properly with good quality raw materials these partition walls can be durable and sturdy.
 The materials used are also budget-friendly.

 These sheets are fixed to each other with the help of motor cement.
 The whole structure is supported by a metal or wooden framework.
 Galvanized sheets and asbestos sheet partition walls provide fair fire protection.
 They are generally constructed in a temporary nature but can be used in the long run also.

 Timber partition walls are constructed using a timber framework.
 These are non-load-bearing partition walls that require additional support from the foundational structure.
 Here timber units are arranged in a tight inflexible manner, where the sides are secured using plaster coating.
 This partition wall provides great scope for customization as per requirement.
 It also adds to the aesthetic value with its minimal style of structure.
 It does not provide fire resistance and is often under the threat of insect attack.

 11. Partition Wall Material: Concrete

 Concrete partition walls are heavy-weight slabs that are of 10 cm thickness.
 It has steel bars in them that provide strength, stability, and sturdiness.
-Concrete slabs are usually pre-constructed as per the requirement and brought to the site, or constructed on the site known as in situ construction with the material ratio of 1:2:4.
+Concrete slabs are usually pre-constructed as per the requirement and brought to the site, or constructed on the site known as in situ construction with a material ratio of 1:2:4.
 These are general monolithic slabs with both vertical and horizontal support.

 These partition walls can be constructed either in a plain manner or using the reinforcement technique for additional strength.
-The concrete partition wall, though long-lasting, the construction cost is higher when compared to the other options.
+The concrete partition wall, though long-lasting, construction cost is higher when compared to the other options.
 Concrete partition walls do provide fire resistance.

 12. Partition Wall Material: Wooden Wool